Our Focus Areas

 Potential Impact

-This project has the potential to reach more than 5 million pregnant women and impact more than 7 million newborns annually across Nigeria.
+This project has the potential to reach more than 1.5 million pregnant women and newborns in Nigeria over the next 3 years.

 Call to Action